citiususc/veryfasttree/README.md

 - v3.3.0 (in development):
 	- Improved performance with new parallel regions (Local bootstraps, ML Lengths, LogLk, ML splits, etc.).
+	- Tree creation (Top hits, TopHitNJSearch, and FastNJSearch, ExhaustiveNJSearch(-slow)) now use threads.
+	- Improved non-deterministic mode and no longer uses mutex.
+	- Deterministic mode now also parallelizes non-deterministic parts, but require more computation.
 	- New thread levels have been introduced.
 	- Tree partitioning method logging now is hidden by default.
 	- Tree partitioning algorithm is faster and has a cache.